IS OUT NOW ON PINK VINYL LP / CD / DIGITAL!

 Broken home, bad neighbourhood

 Liar, faker, liberty taker

 A drunken lout with insatiable greed

 A gang of c***s from a desolate land

 Ladies and Gentlemen I give you the band….

 To sum it up they are a bunch of dysfunctional misfits, outsiders, people with ‘baggage’ and untrustworthy losers.
 But they make a great sound, so forget this biog crap and go listen to them.
 It’s the only thing they do well!”

-They recruited Al and got to work finishing off recording their eponymous debut album, which was released in July 2010 alongside their third single, the first to feature Al on bass ‘Conquer The World’.
+They recruited Al (after original bassist Coz left) in 2010 and got to work finishing off recording their eponymous debut album, which was released in July 2010 alongside their third single, the first to feature Al on bass ‘Conquer The World’.

 “fresh helpings of pop-flavoured (Buzzcocks not Blink) ditties that’ll lodge themselves in your front lobe and prove difficult to budge…Superbly refreshing” – Rock Sound Aug ’10

 “A spike-domed, pogo-pop sugar rush” – Big Cheese